 - Make sure your inventory is positioned for omnichannel so that fulfillment can occur for any sales channel.
 Putting the same inventory product into different channel segments strains efficiencies.

 - Make order deadlines earlier in the season to reduce last-minute issues.
-Instead of having an order cut-off date of December 20, make the cut-off date two days earlier, giving your warehouse staff extra time to fill orders.
+Instead of having an order cut-off date of December 20, make the cut-off date earlier, giving your warehouse staff extra time to fill orders.

 - Ship freight earlier to avoid having to use more expensive transport methods so that orders will arrive on-time at a consumers’ location.